AndresSM415/C-language/homework/FinalProject/README.md

 Code 3: Pretty neat, functions well applied.
 All code´s lines commented.

-Storage 2: Scores are saved permanently, but it wasn´t that challenging.
+Storage 2: Scores are saved permanently, but use of structures was not implemented.
 Every matrix open is freed after use.
 Intuitive communication user-console.

 Documentation 3: I think video was lovely.
 The game logic was discussed before, all code instructions are well explained.